 The Polish legislation does not prescribe a straightforward system that can lead to citizenship by investment in this country.
-The only way to obtain citizenship here is by applying for a residence permit (at first, a short-term residence permit and then for a permanent residence permit) and live in this country for the required period of time that can allow a person to be qualified for the proceedings applicable to Polish citizenship.
+The only way to obtain citizenship here is by applying for a residence permit (at first, a short-term residence permit and then for a permanent residence permit) and live in this country for the required period of time that can allow a person to be qualified for the procedures applicable to Polish citizenship.

 Investors moving to Poland will thus have to apply for a temporary residence permit that will allow them the right to live here and start the business activity they are interested in carrying out.
-Upon the expiration of the document, they can apply for a permanent residence permit, through which they will be entitled to the Polish citizenship in a given period of time; our team of immigration lawyers in Poland can assist with information regarding the application procedure.
+Upon the expiration of the document, they can apply for a permanent residence permit, through which they will be entitled to Polish citizenship in a given period of time; our team of immigration lawyers in Poland can assist with information regarding the application procedure.

 Foreign businessmen who want to relocate to this country and to apply for Polish citizenship can do so in specific conditions.
 First, they need to invest at least EUR 100,000 in a business that will then be evaluated as being profitable.
-The annual turnover the company is expected to generate is of at least EUR 15,000, these financial aspects being the basic legal requirements for applying for Polish citizenship by investment.
+The annual turnover the company is expected to generate is of at least EUR 15,000, these financial aspects being the basic legal requirements for applying for Polish citizenship by investment in 2021.
 Other aspects foreign businessmen should take into consideration are the following:

 • the legislation for Poland immigration regarding citizenship stipulates that the foreign investor must have lived in this country for at least 3 years on the basis of a permanent residence permit prior to applying for citizenship by investment;